Sermons

 10 April 2020

 Father forgive them for they know not what they do.
-I was watching a special on TV last week about the Coronavirus and the presenter said – let’s get the world through this pandemic and as soon as we’ve beaten it we’ll find out who is responsible and make them pay for it.
-Is that… Read more
+I was watching a special on TV last week about the Coronavirus and the presenter said – let’s get the… Read more

 Year A – Maundy Thursday